steveschulze/Photometry/README.md

 usage: field_calibration.py [-h] --ra RA --dec DEC [--radius RADIUS]
                             [--outdir OUTDIR] [--type TYPE]

 Retrieve photometric catalogues.
 2MASS, PS1, SDSS and SkyMapper are the input catalogues.
-Bessel catalogues are generated through colour equations.
-PS1 and SDSS cats are in the AB system, whereas Bessel and 2MASS cats are in the Vega system.
+Catalogues in the Bessel, DES, GROND and ZTF system are generated through colour equations.
+DES, GROND, PS1, SDSS and ZTF cats are in the AB system.
+Bessel and 2MASS cats are in the Vega system.

 optional arguments: